Pathway Home Career Mentor

 TRAINING, EDUCATION AND EXPERIENCE:

-- Graduation from a four-year college and have at least 2 years related experience or an Associate Degree and significant related experience.
+- Graduation from a four-year college and have 2 years related experience; or Associate Degree and significant related experience; or High School Degree or GED and Peer Recovery Specialist Certification.

 - Experience working with incarcerated populations preferred.